project-flogo/contrib/trigger/kafka/README.md

-# Kafka Subscriber Trigger
+# Kafka Trigger

-The *Kafka* trigger subscribes to a topic on Kafka cluster and listens for the messages.
+This trigger subscribes to a topic on Kafka cluster and listens for the messages.

 ### Flogo CLI
 ```bash